5 Garage Ventilation Options for Fresh & Safe Air

 If you have handy skills, installing one in a few hours is easy.
 However, you'll need to ensure you have proper electrical connections, or it presents a fire risk to your home.
 Call a professional if you don't have the skills to complete the installation.

 An attic fan or "whirly-curly" is also a great option for keeping the garage well-ventilated.
 The attic fan draws in the hot air expelling it through roof vents.
-If you find your garage is moist and humid, installing a dehumidifier is another method of removing the moisture from the air.
+If you find your garage is moist and humid, installing a dehumidifier is another method of removing the moisture from the air, though there can be some disadvantages of a dehumidifier as well.

 You have two options for mounting garage exhaust fans in your garage.